SciFracX/FractionalDiffEq.jl/README.md

 ### System of Fractional Differential Equations:

-FractionalDiffEq.jl is a powerful tool to solve system of fractional differential equations:
+FractionalDiffEq.jl is a powerful tool to solve system of fractional differential equations, if you are familiar with [DifferentialEquaations.jl](https://github.com/SciML/DifferentialEquations.jl), it would be just like out of the box.

 Let's see if we have a Chua chaos system: